wonrzrzeczny/CTF-writeups/0ctf 2019/Neuron Break/readme.md

 Solution
 --------

 We will start off by downloading all the libraries necessary to run samples of provided web server (which in this case are: tensorflow, keras, numpy and mathplotlib).
-As the website gives only a modest amount of information regarding an uploaded zip back, we would like to be able to run image analysis locally.
-First of all, let's try to write a script that will run an analysis of single file and will return classification probabilities for every class available in our model.
+As the website gives only a modest amount of information regarding an uploaded zip back, we would like to be able to run an image analysis locally.
+First of all, let's try to write a script that will run an analysis of a single file and will return the classification probabilities for every class available in our model.

 The ```app.py``` script uses the following function to run the image analysis: